blessmika/blessmika/README.md

 - 👋 Hi, I’m @blessmika
 - 👀 I’m interested in programming and data science.
 - 🌱 I’m currently learning python 3 as my first programming language :-)
-- 📫 How to reach me : twiiter account - @blessmika
+- 📫 How to reach me : twitter account - @blessmika

 <!---
 blessmika/blessmika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.